andrew henderson menu

 Malta became independent in 1964 and an EU member state in 2004.
 The country adopted the Euro in 2008.

-The capital of Malta is Valletta, and the current Maltese population is 444,947.
+The Maltese capital is Valletta, while the current Maltese population is 532,956.
 Maltese and English are the official languages.
-English being one of the official languages, is a significant reason why most Western expats favor Malta.
+English, being one of the most widely spoken languages, is a significant reason why most Western expats favour Malta.

 Another reason why expats love Malta is because of how well-connected it is to the rest of the world – practically a stone’s throw away from Europe, North Africa, and the Middle East.